Dance movement psychotherapist

 What to expect

-- Most sessions with individuals and groups take place in residential or nursing homes, hospitals, schools and specialist or community centres.
+- Sessions with individuals and groups often take place in residential or nursing homes, hospitals, schools and specialist or community centres.
 Sessions may occasionally take place in private outdoor spaces or at your client's home.
-It's also possible, with the appropriate safeguarding and rules of confidentiality in place, to provide online sessions.
+It's also possible, with the appropriate safeguarding and confidentiality in measures place, to provide online sessions.

 - Many dance movement psychotherapists work on a sessional (freelance) basis.
-However, it is sometimes possible to find part or full-time contracts.
+However, it's sometimes possible to find part- or full-time contracts.
 They often combine a number of part-time posts and take on additional part-time work in related roles, such as dance teaching, yoga or exercise classes.

 - The work can be physically and emotionally demanding but also rewarding.